 Working with his specially designated eyebrow team, a benefit provided by the large number of these procedures he performs, Dr. Epstein will first discuss with the patients his/her goals, go over the plan and anticipated design of the eyebrows, then proceed with the procedure in a safe and comfortable environment.
 The key aesthetic step is the making of the recipient sites, in which he utilizes tiny blades 0.5 mm in size, carefully angled to the exact direction of growth.
 The hairs then get meticulously placed one at a time into the recipient sites, with from 50 to as many as 350 grafts placed into each eyebrow as indicated.
 This is a technique that Dr. Epstein has truly mastered, and as the before and after photos and unsolicited patient testimonials show, he has many very happy patients.

-Patients from throughout the US and throughout the world travel his Miami or New York City offices to undergo a procedure.
-Consults can be conducted in person in the Miami or New York City office.
+Patients from throughout the US and throughout the world travel his Miami offices to undergo a procedure.
+Consults can be conducted in person in the Miami office.
 However, more than 60% of his patients obtain their consultation by internet, sending photos of their eyebrows to be evaluated, allowing the procedure to then be performed on a fly in/fly out basis.